wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 * Carousel on Offer image
 * Show Multiple Order bump offers on the checkout page.
 * Duplicate your upsell order bump offers.
-* Countdown timer on upsell offers to create urgency on your WooCommerce store.
+* A countdown timer on upsell offers to create urgency on your WooCommerce store.
 * Role-Based Upsell Bump Offers.
 * Customize the Arrow on Bump Offer checkbox.
 * Offer Image Size Customization.